which followed the death of Pope Clement XIV

 with the exception of Avignon and the nearby territories which remained part of France.

-Pope Pius VII bore Napoleon no grudge; the emperor's mother settled in Rome in Palazzo d'Aste and Lucien Bonaparte, one of the emperor's brothers, conducted archaeological excavations near Canino for many years.
+Pope Pius VII bore Napoleon no grudge; the Emperor's mother settled in Rome in Palazzo d'Aste and Lucien Bonaparte, one of the Emperor's brothers, conducted archaeological excavations near Canino for many years.
+Memories of the Bonaparte who settled in Rome are on display in a small museum at Palazzo Primoli.

 Foligno: S. Nicolò: 1492 missing "predella" of the polyptych by Niccolò Alunno